eclipse-ibeji/ibeji-example-applications/freyja_apps/template/README.md

 # Freyja App Template

 This is a template for creating a Freyja application.
-For more information about writing Freyja applications, see the [Freyja documentation on the subject](https://github.com/eclipse-ibeji/freyja/blob/main/docs/custom-adapters.md).
+For more information about writing Freyja applications, see the [Freyja documentation on custom adapters](https://github.com/eclipse-ibeji/freyja/blob/main/docs/custom-adapters.md).

 ## Instructions